dulumao/poolWithTransferTax/README.md

 # Implementation of a Liquidity Pool with a transfer tax

+Visit the website: https://aenova-cdb90.web.app/ (Token with a LP w/ 5% Transfer Tax)

 This is an adaptation of the pool example made by Mysten Labs that can be found at https://github.com/MystenLabs/sui/blob/main/sui_programmability/examples/defi/sources/pool.move to include a transfer tax.

 Cryptocurrencies that have a transfer tax are very common in a lot of EVM chains.
 With this code you can create one of these tokens yourself, by following the "aenova" example in the code.